 - Every year, NIFA determines the states that are eligible for USDA EPSCoR funding.
 This list includes states having a funding level no higher than the 38th percentile of all states based on a 3-year rolling average of AFRI funding levels, excluding FASE Strengthening funds granted to EPSCoR states and small-mid-sized and minority-serving, degree-granting institutions.

-This is the ninth year of the AFRI program and EPSCoR eligibility is based on a three year rolling average.
+This is the tenth year of the AFRI program and EPSCoR eligibility is based on a three year rolling average.
 While significant FY 2017 funds are unobligated, the eligibility determination therefore is based on the data obtained from grants made through the AFRI program from 2014 through 2016.
 For FY 2018, the following States meet the requirements for this category: